careylzh/santababy/README.md

 # santababy 🎅👶
-Internal gift redemption system
+Internal gift redemption system built using jQuery, express, typeORM, postgreSQL

 ## Latest Notes
 - Docker is currently configured to run `npm run dev`, which is the development build (direct ts using `ts-node`).
 If deploying online, remember to use js `npm start` to save transpilation time, by changing `dockerfile:` in `docker-compose.yml`.
-- Frontend currently accepts `staff_pass_id` as a string and submits to the first endpoint `users/verify` to verify whether user is a legitimate member of the organisation.
-Need to take output from `user/verify` (a json object of the type `UserPayload` defined in `users.repository.ts`) and send to `/redeemed/checkRedeemed`.
-If checkRedeeemed returns false, call endpoint `/redeemed/addRedeemed` on frontend and display successful redemption, else display "team has redeemed".
+- Frontend currently accepts `staff_pass_id` as a string.
+Upon click submit,
+    - `staff_pass_id` is submitted to the first endpoint `users/verify` to verify whether user is a legitimate member of the organisation
+    - after the async function completes, the output(json string with the fields `validUser`, `teamName` and `staffPassId` are passed to `/redeemed/checkRedeemed` via the function `checkedRedeemed()`.
+If checkRedeemed() returns false, call `addRedeemed()` which does a post req to the endpoint `/redeemed/addRedeemed`, else display "team has redeemed".
 - the endpoints `/users` is currently set to fetch all 5000 datapoints as
 - Tested endpoints `users/verify`, `redeemed/checkRedeemed`, `redeemed/addRedeemed` with postman, all functional
 - Should write seeding script so new developers don't need to `docker cp` and then load data into the db using psql